How Mansfield Park got a murderous makeover

 But with the establishment of the Bow Street Runners in 1748, detection started to become a lot more professional.
 My Charles Maddox is a former Runner who’s made a great deal of money at his chosen profession, but while he may dress like a gentlemen, and look like a gentleman, he’s certainly not hamstrung by the same social niceties, and can turn “the iron constraints of politeness and decorum” to his own advantage in the pursuit of the truth.

-One other aspect of Murder at Mansfield Park that surprised me was how many standard ingredients of a modern detective novel or police drama were finding a natural place in my Regency equivalent.
+One other aspect of The Mansfield Park Murder that surprised me was how many standard ingredients of a modern detective novel or police drama were finding a natural place in my Regency equivalent.
 For example, I have a version of a post mortem scene that’s definitely not for the squeamish, I have Maddox using a portrait where we’d now expect a photograph, as well as conducting a whole sequence of one-to-one interrogations.
 The other wonderful thing about writing a murder mystery set in 1811 but published 200 years later, is that you can assume a huge amount of knowledge on your reader’s part.

 My readers are the CSI generation – you don’t need to be a forensic scientist to know about blood types, DNA, fingerprints, and all the other even more rarefied techniques now employed to track people down.
 I had a lot of fun with dramatic irony here – for example, at one point I have the slightly scatter-brained Mrs Grant wonder out loud, “If only it were possible to tell for certain who had handled that mattock.
 Then it would all be cleared up in a matter of moments.”
 To which her pompous and self-important husband gives “a smile that expressed all the indulgence of self-amusement in the face of feminine irrationality,” before saying, “Now you really are growing fanciful.”